-2) Do work during campus hours– Travelling to and from campus is exhausting and when you get home all you want to do is sleep.
+2) Do homework during campus hours– Travelling to and from campus is exhausting and when you get home, you probably just want to sleep.
 Save your precious nap-time by doing most or all of your work on campus.
 This ensures that your time away from campus can be spent doing something that isn’t related to campus.
 Like binge-watching Riverdale.
 I did this and I never had to pull an all-nighter.

 3) Pack snacks– This is very important.
-Whether it’s because you miss breakfast due to your early commute or you simply spend ages at college, pack snacks to ensure you don’t get hungry.
+Whether it’s because you miss breakfast due to your early commute or you simply spend a really long day at college, pack snacks to ensure you don’t get hungry.
 Bringing snacks from home also means you don’t have to spend money every time you need a nibble.
 Trust me on this.
 My first month of college, I spent around R800 on food.

-4) Make friends in your classes or through your commute– When your time is divided between campus and home, making friends can be difficult.
+4) Make friends in your classes or through your commute– When your time is divided between campus, commuting and home, making friends can be difficult.
 Introduce yourself to the person next to you in class or the girl who takes the same bus as you.
-You guys will already have one thing in common (The long commute or the equally long class).
+You guys will already have one thing in common (The long commute or the long class).

 6) Be prepared… For anything– there’s no predicting the weather so carry a jacket with you at all times as well as closed shoes.
 It’s always amusing to me when people walk in heels and are then attacked by rain.
 (I’m not a bad person, I swear!
 They just make for a really funny sight.
 Also, why are you wearing heels when you’re going to have to walk to class?)
 This leads me to my next point:

 7) Wear comfortable shoes– Can you imagine the horror of wearing shoes you can’t walk in and then having to suffer the entire day?
 I can (because I’ve done it before) and it is not fun.
 Be sure that your shoes are durable and comfy.
 You’ll probably be in them a while.

 Are you a commuter?
-What are your most tips for surviving college?
+What are your tips for surviving college?
 I’d love to know.